|

 1, ed.
 Richard Peters, pp. 109-112.
 Boston: Little, Brown, 1845.

-the first patent act passed by Congress.
-It establishes the right to patent
+patent act passed by Congress.
+It establishes the right to patent in the U.S.

 -